fieldtrip/website/workshop/paris2019/handson_sensoranalysis.md

     freqlow_scrambled = ft_freqanalysis(cfg, data);

 Regardless of the method used for calculating the TFR, the output format is identical.
-It is a structure with the following element
+It is a structure with the following fields:

-    TFRhann =
+    freqlow_famous =

+    struct with fields:

-            label: {149x1 cell}                % Channel names
+        label: {306×1 cell}
-           dimord: 'chan_freq_time'            % Dimensions contained in powspctrm, channels X frequencies X time
-             freq: [2 4 6 8 10 12 14 16 18 20 22 24 26 28 30]  % Array of frequencies of interest (the elements of freq may be different from your cfg.foi input depending on your trial length)
+       dimord: 'chan_freq_time'
+         freq: [2.5000 5 7.5000 10 12.5000 15 17.5000 20 22.5000 25 27.5000 30]
-             time: [1x41 double]               % Array of time points considered
+         time: [1×43 double]
-        powspctrm: [149x15x41 double]          % 3-D matrix containing the power values
+    powspctrm: [306×12×43 double]
+         elec: [1×1 struct]
-             grad: [1x1 struct]                % Gradiometer positions etc
+         grad: [1×1 struct]
-              cfg: [1x1 struct]                % Settings used in computing this frequency decomposition
+          cfg: [1×1 struct]

-The element TFRhann.powspctrm contains the temporal evolution of the raw power values for each specified frequency.
+The 'powspctrm' field contains the temporal evolution of the raw power values for each specified channel and frequency bin.
+The 'freq' and 'time' fields represent the center points of each frequency and time bin in Hz and s.
+Note that each power value is not a 'point estimate', but always has some temporal and spectral extent.

 ## Visualization